dev-kanishk/FTlabs_task/README.md

 Users:<br/>
 User models is an extention of AbstractUser model. <br/>
 Having additional Fields as follow <br/>
-* id as primary key
+* id as a primary key of fixed length 9 chars
 * real_name simple character feild of max length 100
 * tz for timezone, a character feild of max length 100 with default as Asia/kolkata